themanyone/whisper_dictation/README.md

 ## JAX Issues.

-**GPU memory usage.** According to [JAX documentation](https://jax.readthedocs.io/en/latest/gpu_memory_allocation.html), JAX preallocates around 75% of VRAM to reduce allocation overhead and memory fragmentation.
+**GPU memory usage.** According to [JAX documentation](https://jax.readthedocs.io/en/latest/gpu_memory_allocation.html), JAX pre-allocates around 75% of VRAM to reduce allocation overhead and memory fragmentation.
 Configure JAX GPU usage through environment variables to save space.

-`export XLA_PYTHON_CLIENT_ALLOCATOR=platform` provides the smallest GPU footprint, 983MiB with `openai/whisper-small.en`.
+`export XLA_PYTHON_CLIENT_ALLOCATOR=platform` provides the smallest GPU footprint, 983 MiB with `openai/whisper-small.en`.
 We noticed no performance penalty, and no memory fragmentation with this setting.
 Because Whisper Dictation only uses one compiled JAX process, and reuses it each time.
 Put in `~/.bashrc` or `~/.bash_profile` to make changes persistent.

 If the above setting causes problems, try the following.

-`export XLA_PYTHON_CLIENT_PREALLOCATE=false` This uses around 2048MiB of VRAM.
-We did not notice *any* performance boost preallocating half of our laptop's VRAM.
+`export XLA_PYTHON_CLIENT_PREALLOCATE=false` This uses around 2048 MiB of VRAM.
+We did not notice *any* performance boost pre-allocating half of our laptop's VRAM.
 But mileage may vary.

-`export XLA_PYTHON_CLIENT_MEM_FRACTION=.XX` If the above preallocation is enabled, this makes JAX preallocate XX% of the total GPU memory, instead of the default 75%.
+`export XLA_PYTHON_CLIENT_MEM_FRACTION=.XX` If the above pre-allocation is enabled, this makes JAX pre-allocate XX% of the total GPU memory, instead of the default 75%.

 Monitor JAX memory usage with [jax-smi](https://github.com/ayaka14732/jax-smi), `nvidia-smi`, or by installing the bloated, GreenWithEnvy (gwe) from Nvidia that does the exact-same thing with a graphical interface.